pydantic/pydantic/docs/usage/model_config.md

-Behaviour of pydantic can be controlled via the `Config` class on a model.
+Behaviour of _pydantic_ can be controlled via the `Config` class on a model or a _pydantic_ dataclass.

 Options: